gitbetter/Behave/README.md

 ## Blackboards

 Behave includes a simple blackboard data structure definition to be used in saving and sharing data within your behavior trees or as a general centralized data store across your application.
 Simply create a new `Blackboard`, adding and accessing `BlackboardDatum` instances using the `Set` and `Get` methods, respectively.
-Here's an example that saves a position into the blackboard
+Here's an example that saves a character position into the blackboard
 ```csharp
 Blackboard blackboard = new Blackboard();
 BlackboardDatum positionDatum = new BlackboardDatum("PlayerPosition", playerGO.transform.position);